 No longer can you say, “Churn is churn.
 Does it really matter why the customer or subscriber is no longer paying me?
 Let’s just fix it all and be done.”

 Why your customer or subscriber leaves is as important as understanding why they stay.
 Again, let’s compare it to getting treatment for an illness.
 Why you are sick will determine what you are treated with.
 So, what’s the proper course of treatment for your customer churn rate illness?
 Let's start with the basics.

-Voluntary churn is when a customer does something specifically to cancel their subscription to your SaaS service, membership site or other type of subscription-based business.
+Voluntary churn is when a customer does something specifically to cancel their subscription to your SaaS service, membership site, or other types of subscription-based business.

 There are different ways that SaaS businesses can reduce voluntary churn – for example, improving their onboarding process.
 Satisfying your customers is one of the best ways to reduce voluntary churn.

 As a SaaS business owner, you have be nearly obsessive about providing value to your customers.
 Otherwise, they’ll abandon your business for your competitor.
 One metric you can review is time to first value.

 Time-to-first-value is the first “WOW!” moment you give to your customer.
 This needs to be immediate and instant if you want to keep your customers engaged — and paying.

 The following are some ways that you can knock your customers’ socks off to keep them happy: